island-lang/island-lang.github.io/README.md

 **Island** (originally standing for **I**mmutable, **s**equentia**l** **a**nd **n**on-**d**estructive) is a multiparadigm general-purpose programming language fusing aspects of functional, imperative and  object-oriented programming, as well as incorporating various forms of declarative programming (logic, pattern-driven and knowledge-driven).

-It aspires to eventually serve as a pragmatic programming tool for real-world applications, and designed with a strong emphasis on simplicity, ease-of-use and aesthetics.
+It aspires to eventually serve as a practical programming tool for real-world applications, and designed with a strong emphasis on simplicity, clarity and aesthetics.

 The core of the language is characterized by a sequential, statement-driven style.
 However, the language cannot be formally classified as imperative (it has **no mutable state**), nor as truly functional (it does not promote an idiomatically functional style), or traditionally object-oriented.
-Instead it may be said to represent a conceptually independent programming approach called **stateless-sequential programming**.
+Instead it may be said to represent a conceptually independent programming approach named **stateless-sequential programming**.

 The language also embeds a statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations - and instead encourages tight interconnections between relations, functions and objects as complementary entities.